pypeit/PypeIt/doc/dev/radec_object.rst

        and the objects information re-initialized, i.e.,  ``RA``, ``DEC`` and ``MASKDEF_OBJNAME`` are set to ``None`` for each spectrum.

-    7. :func:`~pypeit.slittrace.SlitTraceSet.assign_maskinfo` is then run and the object RA, Dec and object name are assigned to each extracted spectrum.
+    7. :func:`pypeit.slittrace.average_maskdef_offset` is run to determine an average slitmask offset over all the detectors, which is used by :func:`pypeit.slittrace.assign_addobjs_alldets` to assign the object RA, Dec and object name to each extracted spectrum.

     8. Read  ``RA``, ``DEC`` and ``MASKDEF_OBJNAME`` for a selected slit and check if those correspond to the expected values.
 The expected values are taken from the :class:`~pypeit.slittrace.SlitTraceSet`